-Extend your skills as professional musicians in the MMus programme, and lead the way in developing new approaches to musical performance, composition and research.
+Extend your skills as a professional musician in the MMus programme, and lead the way in developing new approaches to musical performance, composition and research.

 The Master of Music (MMus) programme is designed for students wishing to be professional musicians: performers and composers.
 It aims to equip students with the necessary musical skills, insight and and experience required by the contemporary profession in its widest sense but with a focus on the Western Classical and Jazz traditions; the Composition, Ensemble, Jazz, Performance and Performer-Composer pathways each offer discrete comprehensive specialist training.